GenesisEX/choose-database/README.md

 Key-value store

-When you want super fast query, you may thinking of key-store store in memory.
+When you want super fast query, you may thinking of key-value store in memory.
 It is a hash table in memory, which gives you the value of a given key.
 It is designed for speed.